Frequently Asked Questions

 How does verification work?

 Any party can verify an entity's ECZ-ID through Resolver.
-Resolver returns current identity status, trust score, active attestations, and operational validity in real time.
+Resolver returns the identity status, resolver state, active evidence records, and operational validity that are current at the time of the request.
+Re-check before reliance.

 What is Resolver?

-Resolver is the verification service for ECZ-ID.
-It provides real-time identity verification, trust score lookups, and attestation queries.
-Resolver is the 'verify' side of the ECZ-ID model.
+Resolver is the public proof surface for ECZ-ID.
+It provides current-state identity lookups, resolver-state projection, and evidence-record checks — read-only, with no checkout and no setup.
+Resolver is the verify side of the ECZ-ID model.

 Packages, Passports & Add-Ons